madisonlowe/notionish/LOG.md

   - Returns one editable block as default.
   - When you press enter inside of an editable block, it duplicates the block (but empty) on the next line.
 - **Editable header zone:**
   - Static icon field.
+DONE.
     - Editable icon field.
   - Static title field.
+DONE.
     - Editable title field.
+DONE (VERSION 1, SEE NOTES).
   - Static cover field.
+DONE.
     - Editable cover field.
 - **Editable block:**
   - The Notion editable block features: